dickoa/RepData_PeerAssessment1/PA1_template.md

 # Loading and preprocessing the data

 For this analysis we will need the `ggplot2` and `dplyr` packages.
-The first one will be used for plotting and second to transform the data when necessary.
+The first one will be used for plotting and second package will be used to transform the data when necessary.